 Surplus Property properly handles and diverts outdated university electronics.
 Resource Recovery student interns have pioneered the testing and organization of material to increase return to reuse opportunities.

 Observation of campus events reveals opportunities for major and smaller events to be held under Zero Waste practices.
-We anticipate being able to offer more robust and personalized support for your next campus event soon.
+The Campus Environmental Center's Green Events team provides free event consultation services for student organizations.
+Visit Green Events for more information.

 Resources available for you to print: